 Can China Spree arrange a flight from our home city to the Air China gateway?

-add-on, connecting to the Air China flight to Beijing, can we check our bag all the way
+connecting to the Air China flight to Beijing, can we check our bag all the way through to

 Yes, if China Spree issues the ticket from your home city to San Francisco with a connection to Beijing, you can check your baggage all the way through to Beijing.
 As a general rule, this only applies to through fares where the U.S. flights are ticketed together with the Air China Trans-Pacific flight.